-Located close to the borders of Switzerland, Austria, and Germany, it brings in tourists from all over.
+Located close to Switzerland, Austria, and Germany‘s borders, Brunate brings in tourists from all over.

 The promenade and market square are also a point of interest, though not the prettiest I have seen, but still worth a look.
 Grab lunch at one of the restaurants and enjoy views overlooking the lake.

-There are great boat tours available that will take you out and show you the villas of famous residents (such as George Clooney).
+There are great boat tours available that will take you out and show you the famous residents’ villas (such as George Clooney).
 Even more fun is the speedboat tour on Lake Como.
-On a hot day, this is a great way to enjoy your sightseeing with the wind in your hair.
+This is a great way to enjoy your sightseeing with the wind in your hair on a hot day.

-Another tip for the best place to visit in Northern Italy is…Bellagio.
-Full of romantic little shops, the pretty and famous staircase, and the gorgeous promenade, Bellagio is one of the best places to go in Northern Italy.
+Bellagio is full of romantic little shops, a pretty and famous staircase, and a gorgeous promenade.
 I consider it even more picturesque than Como.

 There are many cafes and places to eat, but I highly recommend Trattoria Baita Belvedere.
 It has delicious regional food, a nice atmosphere, and amazing panoramic views over Lake Como.